Smoke-Free Parks Began January 1, 2018

-To ensure that Olympia’s parks are healthy places free from secondhand smoke, beginning January 1, 2018, smoking will be prohibited in all City of Olympia parks and trails.
+To ensure that Olympia’s parks are healthy places free from secondhand smoke, as of January 1, 2018, smoking is prohibited in all City of Olympia parks and trails.
 The smoking ban includes cigarettes, cigars, tobacco, e-cigarettes, and all other vaping devices.
 Under state law, smoking marijuana is illegal in all public places including parks.

 Frequently Asked Questions:

 What are the benefits of a smoke-free parks policy?

 Creates healthy and safe environments for park users, particularly children and youth.